openpnp/openpnp/Getting-Started-with-Eclipse.md

 ![image](https://user-images.githubusercontent.com/9963310/205495114-7d3b7c41-15a7-41ea-8614-17a38d60d195.png)

+If you can't set this, you likely forgot [to include Resources into the build in Maven](#include-resources-into-build).

 #### Externalize Strings Dialog

 The dialog lists all the yet untreated strings found in the source code.
 Select an entry to position to the code.